HEC Paris: Research and Entrepreneurship

 The school has been offering a degree in entrepreneurship for more than 40 years, by creating HEC Entrepreneurs in 1977, which has today become the MSc X-HEC Entrepreneurs, in partnership with École Polytechnique.
-Since the creation of HEC Entrepreneurs, HEC alumni have created more than 600 companies.
 Between 2004 and 2013, the percentage of entrepreneurs per class jumped from 10% to 25%.
 In 2007, HEC Paris created Incubateur HEC Paris, its startup incubator dedicated to supporting alumni-created startups.
 Currently directed by Antoine Leprêtre, the incubator has been part of the Station F campus since 2017.
+Since 2017, the school has also an online Master's degree dedicated to this topic.

+Innovation & Entrepreneurship Institute

+The HEC Paris Entrepreneurship & Innovation Institute is an institute created to promote Innovation and Entrepreneurship at HEC Paris.
+The institute is part of Station F and is located both in Paris and Jouy-en-Josas.
+Around 500 students are enrolled in classes over the three degrees (Master of Science X-HEC Entrepreneurs; Master of Science in Innovation and Entrepreneurship and Executive Master of Science in Innovation an Entrepreneurship) of the school year.
+The institute works with the Polytechnic Institute of Paris (more specifically École polytechnique) and Coursera.
+Courses taught through the institute include Creativity, Global Entrepreneurship, Entrepreneurial Marketing, New Venture Creation, Venture Finance, Entrepreneurial Selling and Social Entrepreneurship.

+The institute has several programs for undergraduate and graduate students as well as for faculty to promote the concept of entrepreneurship.
+Several initiatives that the institute has started has raised awareness for both entrepreneurship and innovation in both the community of Jouy-en-Josas and throughout the country.